NSHipster/articles/2020-04-13-contact-tracing.md

 and periodically checks them against a list of Positive Diagnosis Keys sent from the central health authority.

-Each Positive Diagnosis Key corresponds to someone else's Daily Tracing Key, and we can derive all of the possible Rolling Proximity Identifiers that it could advertise over the course of that day.
+Each Positive Diagnosis Key corresponds to someone else's Daily Tracing Key. we can derive all of the possible Rolling Proximity Identifiers that it could advertise over the course of that day (using the same <abbr title="Keyed-Hashing for Message Authentication">HMAC</abbr> algorithm that we used to derive our own Rolling Proximity Identifiers).
-If any matches were found among the local list of Rolling Proximity Identifiers discovered during that time period, then the device may have been in contact with an infected individual.
+If any matches were found among your device's list of Rolling Proximity Identifiers, it means that you may have been in contact with an infected individual.

 Suffice to say that digital contact tracing is really hard to get right.
 Given the importance of getting it right,